 What Changed

-Narrower scope: Regulation limited to benchmarks/administrators designated by HM Treasury (HMT) on FCA advice, based on criteria like systemic impact on UK financial integrity, consumers, or markets; reduces coverage by 80-90%, with no distinction between critical/significant/other types or benchmark categories (e.g., interest rate, commodity).
+- Narrower scope: Regulation limited to benchmarks/administrators designated by HM Treasury (HMT) on FCA advice, based on criteria like systemic impact on UK financial integrity, consumers, or...

-FCA-led firm-facing rules: HMT delegates requirements (governance, conflicts, oversight, methodology transparency, record-keeping) to FCA Handbook; removes legislative obligations on users to only use registered benchmarks, replaced by FCA...
+FCA-led firm-facing rules: HMT delegates requirements (governance, conflicts, oversight, methodology transparency, record-keeping) to FCA Handbook; removes legislative obligations on users to only...

-Review current benchmarks for potential designation risk (systemic impact criteria) and map usage across portfolios
+Review current benchmarks for potential designation risk (systemic impact criteria) and map usage across portfolios.

-Participate in HMT consultation (responses via gov
+Participate in HMT consultation (responses via gov.uk) and prepare for FCA consultation on rules.

-Develop/revise policies for benchmark risk management, including cessation/wind-down plans for regulated/non-regulated benchmarks per future FCA guidance
+Develop/revise policies for benchmark risk management, including cessation/wind-down plans for regulated/non-regulated benchmarks per future FCA guidance.

-Assess transition from current authorisation (if non-designated, prepare for deregistration); overseas firms evaluate ORR eligibility
+Assess transition from current authorisation (if non-designated, prepare for deregistration); overseas firms evaluate ORR eligibility.

-Update governance/conflicts frameworks for any designated activities; monitor ESG data inclusion in rules
+Update governance/conflicts frameworks for any designated activities; monitor ESG data inclusion in rules.

 Key Dates

-17 December 2025- HM Treasury publishes consultation on benchmarks regime reform.
+- HM Treasury publishes consultation on benchmarks regime reform

-1 January 2026- Reforms take initial effect; UK becomes only jurisdiction regulating all local benchmarks pre-reform; EU BMR reforms effective, highlighting UK divergence.
+- Reforms take initial effect; UK becomes only jurisdiction regulating all local benchmarks pre-reform; EU BMR reforms effective, highlighting UK divergence

-Due course 2026- FCA consults on regulatory requirements for designated administrators/users.
+- FCA consults on regulatory requirements for designated administrators/users

-2026- FCA expected to publish updated guidance on critical benchmarks and implement SABR refinements.
+- FCA expected to publish updated guidance on critical benchmarks and implement SABR refinements

 Compliance Impact